-For 4-6 weeks leading up to Easter, you should have a big, bold banner on your church homepage with Easter event details and an option to "Plan Your Visit."
+For 4 to 6 weeks leading up to Easter, you should have a big, bold banner on your church homepage with Easter event details and an option to "Plan Your Visit."
 This link/button could lead to a simple webpage with event details, what to expect, and a contact form.
-It's a great way to help people through the awkwardness of a new church experience and capture their information for easier follow-up later.
+It's a great way to help people through a new church experience's awkwardness and capture their information for easier follow-up later.

-- Create a banner across your entire homepage that appears above the fold on desktop and mobile devices - front and center. - Help people plan their visit by making general information about parking, kids, attire, and service flow easily accessible. - Display pictures of the entrance and lobby of your church so people feel like they already know where they are going when they arrive.
+- Create a banner across your entire homepage that appears above the fold on desktop and mobile devices - front and center. - Help people plan their visit online or in person by making general information about parking, kids, attire, streaming links, and service flow easily accessible. - Display pictures of your church's entrance and lobby so people feel like they already know where they are going when they arrive. - Differentiate between the two main options of worship experience and what each entails. - Include links to online kids programming for families who choose to watch the livestream.